ligato/docs/docs/plugins/core-vpp-plugins.md

 The VPP uses multiple commands and/or binary APIs to create and configure shared boundaries.
 The vpp-agent is simplifying this processes, providing the single model with specific extensions depending on required interface type.
-The northbound configuration is translated to a sequence of binary API calls using GOVPP library.
+The northbound configuration is translated to a sequence of binary API calls using GoVPP library.
 All interface types except the DPDK (physical) interface can be directly created or removed in the VPP.
 Physical interfaces can be only configured.
 The Af-packet interface is dependent on host-interface of the VEth type, and cannot exist without it.